-In rare circumstances the SHC, or individual members of the SHC, may recommend that a student be involuntarily withdrawn.
-Students who are involuntarily withdrawn for any reason are not allowed to participate in any college activities, attend classes, reside in or visit campus residential facilities, and may not be on campus except to attend meetings or hearings related to his/her situation.
-Examples of situations that might result in an involuntary withdrawal include, but are not limited to: a student poses a "direct threat" risk to the health or safety of others; a student has an uncontrolled contagious disease or infection; a student fails to complete the required steps during an emergency interim suspension, or appropriate clearance procedures; a student engages in behaviors that disrupt the college or interfere with Florida Southern College's educational mission; or a student is not "otherwise qualified" to continue as a student at Florida Southern College.
-In many cases, these situations can be handled by identifying and implementing reasonable accommodations that reduce or eliminate threat, up to and including voluntary withdrawals; however, if the College and student are unable to identify actions that will address risk, or if the student is unwilling to adopt reasonable accommodations, the SHC or its designee(s) may recommend to the Dean of Student Development to involuntarily withdraw a student.
-The SHC, or its designee(s), will recommend appropriate conditions needed to return to Florida Southern College.
-Like students who voluntarily withdraw from Florida Southern College, Involuntary Withdrawal students will undergo the appropriate clearance procedures in order to be reinstated.
-Students who are involuntarily withdrawn and cannot return in time to regain academic standing in that semester will receive W's on their transcripts.
+In rare circumstances the BIT and/or the SHC, or individual members of these committees, may recommend that a student take a Medical Leave of Absence.
+Students for whom the college initiates a Medical Leave of Absence for any reason are not allowed to participate in any college activities, attend classes, reside in or visit campus residential facilities, and may not be on campus except to attend meetings or hearings related to the student's situation.
+Examples of situations that might result in a College-Initiated Medical Leave of Absence include, but are not limited to: A student poses a "direct threat" risk to the health or safety of others; a student has an uncontrolled contagious disease or infection; a student fails to complete the required steps during an emergency interim suspension or appropriate clearance procedures; a student engages in behaviors that disrupt the college or interfere with FSC's educational mission; the student is unable or unwilling to carry out critical self-care obligations, including refraining from self-harm; or the student is not presently "otherwise qualified" to continue as a student at FSC.
+In many cases, these situations can be handled by identifying and implementing reasonable academic, residential, or policy modification accommodations that reduce or eliminate threat, up to and including Student-Initiated Voluntary Leaves of Absence.
+However, if the College and student are unable to identify actions that will address risk, if the student's needs exceed the care the College can reasonably provide; or if the student is unwilling to adopt reasonable accommodations, the BIT, the SHC, or its designee(s) may recommend instituting a College-Initiated Medical Leave of Absence.
+The BIT, the SHC, or its designee(s), will recommend appropriate conditions needed to return to Florida Southern College.
+Like students who voluntarily initiate a leave of absence from FSC, students under the College-Initiated Medical Leave of Absence will undergo the appropriate clearance procedures in order to be reinstated.
+Students who experience a College-Initiated Medical Leave of Absence and cannot return in time to regain academic standing in that semester will receive W's on their transcripts.